codefoster/codefoster.com/source/_posts/gow3.md

 ---
-title: Giveaway: Gears of War 3 for Xbox 360
+title: Giveaway - Gears of War 3 for Xbox 360
 categories: []
 tags: []
 date: 2012-10-23